Teewinot Mountain (attempt, sort of)

 September 5, 2006

-We wanted to ascend Middle Teton (3900 m, 1950 m gain; Grand Teton is 300 m higher but it's not a scramble) but Dinah still hadn't recovered from the Grays Group climb and she ended up sleeping in.
-A late start made it impossible to climb any peak since all the peaks were full day ascents.
-We settled on a partial ascent up Teewinton Mountain that would give us some views.
+Grand Teton is the highest peak in Grand Teton National Park, but it was too technical for Dinah and me to attempt.
+However, the sixth-highest peak, Teewinot Mountain, is a class 4 scramble, and that we could do.
+Unfortunately, Dinah still hadn't recovered from altitude sickness from our Grays Group climb, and she ended up sleeping in; a late start made it impossible to climb any peak since all the peaks in the park were full-day ascents.
+We settled on a partial ascent up Teewinot Mountain that would give us some views.
 We encountered only two people along the way.
-With an earlier start than us they had no trouble bagging the peak and we met as they descended.
+With their early start they had no trouble bagging the peak, and we met them on their descent.

 The trail starts at Lupine Meadows.
 Even though it's an unofficial trail, it appeared well-trodden and maintained.
 The trail switchbacks up the right side of a drainage.

-Dinah stopped near the treeline when she ran out of steam so I continued on.
-I knew I wouldn't have enough time to summit but I was curious.
-After climbing well above treeline I could see no obvious crux above me.
+Dinah stopped near the treeline when she ran out of steam, so I continued on.
+I knew I wouldn't have enough time to summit, but I was curious.
+After climbing well above treeline, I could see no obvious crux above me.
 However, continuing would require routefinding.
-I was still more than 400 m below the 3757 m summit when I turned back.
-I had gained 1340 m.
+I was still more than 450 m below the 3757 m summit when I turned back.

-Teewinton Mountain from the highway.
-The trail follows the ridge on the left, through
+Teewinot Mountain seen from the highway.
+The trail follows the ridge on the left, through the triangle of trees.

 Starting up the trail